gumaerc-testorg/17.486-fall-2016/content/pages/assignments/scenario-paper.md

 These papers should not exceed 10 pages in length.
 To help your scenario building, you might read:

 Tetlock, Philip E., and Aaron Belkin.
 "Counterfactual Thought Experiments in World Politics: Logical, Methodological, and Psychological Perspectives."
 Chapter 1 in _Counterfactual Thought Experiments in World Politics_.
 Princeton University Press, 1996.
-ISBN: 9780691027913. \[Preview with [Google Books](http://books.google.com/books?id=UyMXon0JmBsC&pg=PA3=onepage)\]
+ISBN: 9780691027913. \[Preview with {{% resource_link "707d8c24-f443-41cf-810c-f27fb7e256bc" "Google Books" %}}\]

 Think outside the box!!!